 On a local level, lawyers do not have a place to source and explore legal tech providers and their products.
-Any legal tech provider in Malaysia will still need to conduct the traditional way of doing sales to a law firm by setting an appointment, provide training to use the tech and eventually the law firm may start using it.
+Any legal tech provider in Malaysia needs to conduct the traditional way of doing sales to a law firm.
+They do it by setting an appointment, provide training, and eventually, the law firm may start using it.

-Most lawyers and law firms will receive emails embarking on such a journey for sales, but it is the absence of options in public which places a fog in the market for legal tech in Malaysia.
+Most lawyers and law firms will receive emails embarking on such a journey for sales.
+But it is the absence of options in public that places a fog in the market for legal tech.

 Is there a desire by Malaysia to emulate Hong Kong or Singapore as a legal innovation hubs?

 There is currently no desire for Malaysia to strive to become a legal innovation hub.
 Within the near future from the stakeholders of the legal industry.
 However, through our efforts in LTM we are beginning to build an appetite in the legal market for innovation.
 Through our hackathon and summit for lawyers.